 There are many individuals within an organization that are equally as qualified to advise a CEO.
 From a strategic standpoint, CHROs have the information necessary to create a strategic plan to assist leaders in the growth and development of their organization.
 The HR department is most familiar with, and responsible for, the overall organizational structure.
 This knowledge allows for HR professionals to provide a more informed and insightful perspective to the CEO.
 While HR was once a transactional position, staffing challenges and workforce evolution have transformed this department into a critically strategic function for business development.
 Despite this transformation and the increased responsibility, the perception of the HR department is struggling to keep up with reality.
 In order for CHROs to act as a strategic advisor to the CEO, they will first need to break through the misconceptions and gain a seat at the C-Suite table.

 As Talent Management continues to be one of the biggest issues that organizations face, it has been necessary to devote more time and resources towards developing and implementing talent strategies.
 In most organizations, the CHRO has been the champion of these initiatives.
-HR departments are constantly helping with the growth and performance of the organization, applying numerous tools to manage performance and learning management.
+HR departments are constantly helping with the growth and performance of the organization, applying numerous tools to manage performance and professional development.
 HR has also become well-versed in technology, harnessing the power of new software solutions like Human Capital Management and Payroll software.
 These skills and access to information can assist the CEO in implementing and analyzing new, evidence-based, strategies and initiatives.
 HR has been referred to as being in the people business, and as they continue to help with the growth and management of the organization, their significance will also continue to grow.

 Regardless of the position, department, or organization, there is always room for overall growth and development, but if it isn’t handled as well as HR has handled it, the room for development becomes minimal.
 HR is familiar with the organizational structure and with the on-going technological development that seems to be an ever-evolving requirement.
 This has made it essential for HR departments to be technologically savvy as well.
 It’s essential for everyone to be able to rely on someone else, and as the CHRO and HR department continues to develop and grow, they will evidently become one of the strongest assets the CEO may have.